PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 pass order, public API, artifact, dependency, TensorFlow boundary, or store entry changed.
 No real-model conversion was run; the phase-result store remains exactly 128 IDs and 128 owners.

+## Terminal activation-bridge composite implementation

+`passes/terminal_activation_bridge_orchestration.py` now owns the characterized three-stage terminal sequence: indexed Split/Conv/Concat bridge cleanup, prune-aware HardSwish-SE cleanup, and late hard-activation layout cleanup.
+It forwards `context.model_ir` and the exact shared `context.layout_state` to the indexed bridge, forwards `context.model_ir` to the HardSwish-SE summary, and forwards the same `ModelIRPassContext` plus the unchanged layout-Transpose option to the hard-activation summary.

+The lowerer replaces `_terminal_split_conv_concat_bridge_stats`, `_terminal_hardswish_se_stats`, and `_late_hard_activation_stats` with one
+`_terminal_activation_bridge_results` tuple.
+The new owner returns the three raw mapping objects unchanged and in the original order.
+Existing raw compatibility wrappers and their earlier independent callers remain in place.
+The terminal QKV composite remains the immediate predecessor and absolute-final pre-ConCat cleanup remains the immediate successor.

+Owner-aware child, architecture, result-boundary, and mutation-evidence tests now inspect the specialized calls through the new outer owner.
+Runtime injection proves exact call order, model/context/LayoutState identity, keyword forwarding, and raw-result identity.
+No match, guard, rewrite, graph mutation, counter schema, pass ID, public API, artifact, dependency, or TensorFlow boundary changed.

+Final sequential validation under core-only `uv` passed with 5 focused tests, 445 affected tests, 92 terminal-layout/efficiency tests, 55 core tests, 196 result-contract tests, 2 phase-store tests, and 11 TensorFlow import-blocking, default-direct, and `-cotof` tests.
+The phase-result store remains exactly 128 IDs and 128 owners.
+No real-model conversion was repeated because this is a straight-line ownership extraction with explicit state, schema, order, and boundary coverage.